 The admissions process is highly selective and seeks to enroll men and women of exceptional ability.
-Approximately 6,400 men and women from all fifty states and several foreign countries applied for the fall 2012 entering class.
+Over 5,700 men and women from all fifty states and several foreign countries applied for the fall 2013 entering class.
 In recent years, more than 400 schools have been represented in the applicant pool.
-Almost 70 percent of recent applicants graduated from college at least one year before applying to NYU School of Law; about 15 percent graduated more than five years before applying.
+Approximately 70 percent of recent applicants graduated from college at least one year before applying to NYU School of Law; about 12 percent graduated more than five years before applying.

 The majority of applicants present credentials that suggest they would succeed academically.
 The Committee on Admissions selects those candidates it considers to have the very strongest combination of qualifications and the very greatest potential to contribute to the NYU School of Law community and the legal profession.
 The Committee bases its decisions on intellectual potential, academic achievement, character, community involvement, and work experience.